4d/docs/website/translated_docs/de/Extensions/develop-components.md

 ### Nicht verwendbare Befehle

 Die folgenden Befehle eignen sich nicht zur Verwendung in einer Komponenten, da sie die Strukturdatei verändern — die im Nur-Lesen Modus geöffnet ist.
-Bei Ausführen in einer Komponente wird der Fehler -10511 generiert: "Der Befehl "{command_name}" kann von einer Komponente nicht aufgerufen werden":
+Their execution in a component will generate the error -10511, "The CommandName command cannot be called from a component":

 - `ON EVENT CALL`
 - `In einem Ereignis aufgerufene Methode`